mysticatea/npm-run-all/README.md

 ## Usage

 ```
-Usage: npm-run-all [OPTIONS] [...tasks]
+Usage: npm-run-all [...tasks] [OPTIONS]

   Run specified tasks.

   Options:
     -h, --help                  Print this text.
+    -v, --version               Print version number.

+    -c, --continue-on-error     Set the flag to ignore errors to the current
+                                group of tasks.
+    --silent                    Set "silent" to the log level of npm.

     -p, --parallel [...tasks]   Run a group of tasks in parallel.
+                                e.g. 'npm-run-all -p foo bar' is similar to
+                                     'npm run foo & npm run bar'.
+    -P [...tasks]               Run a group of tasks in parallel as ignoring
+                                errors.
+This is shorthand of '-p -c [...tasks]'.

-    -s, --sequential [...tasks] Run a group of tasks in sequencial.
+    -s, --sequential [...tasks] Run a group of tasks in sequential.
         --serial [...tasks]     '--serial' is a synonym of '--sequential'.
-    -v, --version               Print version number.
-    --silent                    Set "silent" to the log level of npm.
+                                e.g. 'npm-run-all -s foo bar' is similar to
+                                     'npm run foo && npm run bar'.
+    -S [...tasks]               Run a group of tasks in sequential as ignoring
+                                errors.
+This is shorthand of '-s -c [...tasks]'.
 ```

 ### Run tasks sequentially / serially